The Battle of Arsuf: Templar Contributions to Crusader Victory

 Conclusion

 The Battle of Arsuf was a decisive victory for the Third Crusade, and the Templar Knights were a decisive element in that victory.
 Their performance on the field exemplified the ideals of the military orders: unwavering discipline, tactical acumen, and a willingness to sacrifice personal glory for the success of the army.
 They served as the steady anchor of the Crusader line, the disciplined shock troops that broke the enemy at the crucial moment, and the professional cadre that held the army together in the chaos of combat.
-In the broader context of Crusader history, Arsuf remains a testament to the effectiveness of combined arms and disciplined professionalism over the raw aggression of light cavalry.
+In the broader context of Crusader history, Arsuf remains a powerful example of combined arms and disciplined professionalism over raw aggression.
 The Templars, more than any other single unit, made that victory possible, and their legacy at Arsuf endures as a model of medieval military excellence.
+For a deeper look at the role of the military orders, consult this academic study on the military orders and an overview of the Templars' role in the Crusades from National Geographic.